l-schilling/jackal_voxblox/README.md

 # jackal_voxblox

-Small package that provides some information record rosbags and run them with voxblox.
+Small package that provides some information how record rosbags and run them with voxblox.
-Voxblox and the jackal_simulation_rob installation are needed, please take a look at them for installation
+Voxblox and the jackal_simulation_rob installation are needed, please take a look at the repos:

 https://github.com/ethz-asl/voxblox
 https://github.com/l-schilling/jackal_simulation_rob